Flowing in discrete gravity models and Ward identities: A review: Effective vertex expansion and Ward identities in the melonic sector

 As mentioned, EVE method has been applied as well for investigations beyond the melonic sector, including a new class of observables called pseudo-melons.
 In rank $5$, the elementary pseudo-melon is typical:

 Focusing on non-branching interactions of the form:

 the authors show that a renormalizable sector exists for sextic interactions, which may have zero canonical dimension, and then fix the canonical dimension for other pseudo-melonic observables.
 Finally, as for the melons, pseudo-melons exhibit a branched structure, which can be mapped as trees with bicolored edges, and resumed like melons.
 This was the first non-trivial example showing how renormalizable sectors merge, increasing drastically the number of effective graphs with the single melonic sector discussed in the previous sections.
-Numerically, the investigations revealed that no additional fixed points appear in addition to the purely melonic one and that critical exponents are almost unchanged concerning their values in the melonic sector (without taking into account Ward-identities).
+Numerically, the investigations revealed that no additional fixed points appear, in agreement with Ward identities).